sanketrahul/GSoC18_Sanket/README.md

 i) ROS Reality at Brown: https://www.youtube.com/watch?v=HlRJZYNNndI ii) MIT CSAIL work on Teleoperating robots in Virtual Reality:  http://news.mit.edu/2017/mit-csail-new-system-teleoperating-robots-virtual-reality-1009 iii) Deep imitation learning for complex manipulation tasks from Virtual Reality Teleoperation at UC Berkley: https://arxiv.org/pdf/1710.04615.pdf

+Motivation: The key motivation for this project is to create successful Kinect Visualization to HTC Vive in Ubuntu and ROS environment.
+This has been carried out by using Windows machine and Unity engine and transfering data via internet to Ubuntu machine.
+But this process can loss some packets over internet and also has some delay in transfer.

+The second motivation is to detect 3D objects in robot space and track them for implementing concepts for dynamical changing goals.
+This can also help in achieving robust robotic teleoperation.
+Also, the integration of filters in pcl_ros can help to segment objects well.
+Finally with all this we can do faster and better robotic teleoperation for pick and place of objects.

+Hardware Used: HTC Vive, Microsoft Kinect, Ubuntu Workstation, Baxter Robot

+Work Done during GSoC'18:
+1. Kinect Visualization to HTC Vive using rviz: Github page for Kinect-Vive-Rviz integration that I did in first phase
+2. Position tracking of vive components code to be merged in vive_ros forked branch
+3. Add SIGTERM in the forked vive_ros for hardware safety
+4. Complete the 3D object detection integration with ROS
+5. Plan out integration of Pointnet with ROS (if time permits)
+6. May be I can add tabletop tracking example also.

+Future Work:

+Limitations: